One woman. One case of self-denial. One hunky best friend who wants a lot more.

 “Don’t tell anyone, okay?”

 He paused, his hand on the doorknob.
-“If anyone asks why all the juice, I’ll tell them Heart found a skunk.”
+“I’ll say that Heart got after a skunk.”

 “See what?” she asked cautiously.

-Glancing up, she caught him shooting her that goofy, crooked grin that always made her want to comply with whatever kooky idea he had.
-More than once she’d found herself racing across the meadow track in her 4×4 trying to outdo one of his muscle cars after he’d shot that grin in her direction.
-Such a challenge lay behind those lips, and he knew perfectly well how well it usually worked on her.
+More than once she’d found herself racing across the nearby alpine meadow track in her 4×4, trying to outdo one of his muscle cars after he’d shot that grin in her direction.
+He knew it was her weakness.

-He crouched beside her.
-“The same could be said about you,” he whispered.
-He slowly leaned in and, when she hesitated to move away, placed his lips gently over hers.
+He slowly leaned in and, when she hesitated to move away, he placed his lips gently over hers.
 He gave her a deep kiss that awakened parts of her that had been dormant for a very long time.
-And for a very good reason.

 END OF SNEAK PEEK!